 Black stove tops can scratch easily, and they show all fingerprints.
 Cleaning this type requires some finesse.
 The secret is to use a gentle touch and buff out any remaining residue with a soft, dry cloth.

-- To clean the top, start with vinegar and a soft cloth.
+Step 2: To clean the top, start with vinegar and a soft cloth.
 Spray the vinegar on the surface and wipe it down to remove streaks and grime.
-If you have a flat-top stovetop, start with this step, as well.
+If you have a flat-top stovetop, start with this step as well.

 Ceramic cooktops resist food stains, but they do scratch easily.
 It’s best to use a gentle hand.
 Remember to be gentle with ceramic.
 The material is very convenient for cooking but requires a soft touch when cleaning to ensure the surface remains in top shape.

 Stainless steel is prone to discoloration and scratches.
 The best option for cleaning stovetops like this is a product specifically for stainless steel.
-Bar Keeper’sis one option that’s a lifesaver for bringing back stainless steel surfaces.
+Bar Keeper’s Friend Soft Cleanser is one option that’s a lifesaver for bringing back stainless steel surfaces.